navycuda/story_creator/PLANNING.md

   From the application side I believe the upvote class should be made by combining all the upvote values into one...
     > changed to votes, gave up and dn vote values for overall picture

+#### Require explaination of how db:reset works
+  Since I built my own sort of manual build file, I finally got around to trying the db:reset and it does not work with the way I currently have my queries setup.